Abdolkarim Soroush: Religious democracy

 Soroush introduced his own definition of the term religious democracy which is now a topic in contemporary Iranian philosophy and means that the values of religion play a role in the public arena in a society populated by religious people.
 Religious democracy falls within the framework of modern rationality and has identifiable elements.
-It is in this way that we have a plurality of democracies in the international community.
+It is in this way that there are a plurality of democracies in the international community.
 "Religious democracy" is a subject of intense research in Iranian intellectual circles.

-Democracy where coincides with certain things, it can be secular or religious.
-Hence, what alters the hue and color of democracy is a society's specific characteristics and elements.
+Given historical circumstances and contingencies, governments may turn out to be primarily democratic or religious.
+What alters the hue and color of democracy is a society's specific characteristics and elements.
+The possibility of a democratic religious government also exists and is attainable, but only within the framework of justice and human rights.
 Religious democracy is an example of how democratic values can exist in a different cultural elaboration than what is usually known before.
 But, in a secular society, some other characteristic is deemed important and focused on, and that becomes the basis for democracy.

-In fact relativistic liberalism and democracy are not identical since democracy is not violated when a faith is embraced, it is violated when a particular belief is imposed or disbelief is punished.
+In fact relativistic liberalism and democracy are not identical since democracy is not violated when faith is embraced, it is violated when a particular belief is imposed or disbelief is punished.

 We do not have one democracy but many democracies in history.
 We have a plurality of democracies in the international community.
-What emerged was that a democracy prevailed in different eras depending on the conditions of the time.
+What emerged was that democracy prevailed in different eras depending on the conditions of the time.

+Democracy cannot be derived from or based on intrareligious precepts and adjudications by religious jurists.
+The combination of religion and democracy ultimately depends on the foundations of human rights, justice, and limitations on power.